How to get to Cartago the historical capital of Costa Rica?

 Cartago is home to numerous pre-Columbian archaeological sites, including the Guayabo National Monument, which is believed to have been a significant city during the period between 1000 BC and 1400 AD.
 Go and explore the ancient ruins and learn about the culture and history of the indigenous people of Costa Rica.

-The Orosi Valley in Cartago is another amazing landascape for nature lovers with diverse flora, fauna, and a tropical climate.
+The Orosi Valley in Cartago is another amazing landscape for nature lovers with diverse flora, fauna, and a tropical climate.
 It is an idyllic spot for coffee plantations that produce some of the best coffee in the world.
-Once you get to Cartago you can take coffee tours and learn about the history of coffee production in Costa Rica.
+Once you get to Cartago, you can take coffee tours and learn about the history of coffee production in Costa Rica.

 Basilica de Nuestra Señora de los Ángeles.